-A former agricultural show ground this is a large site in the centre of Wigtown within the Conservation Area.
-Access to the site can be taken from Harbour Road, Southfield Lane and South Back Street and consideration should be given to connectivity to site WGT.H2.
+A former agricultural show ground, this is a large site in the centre of Wigtown partially within the Conservation Area.
+Access to the site can be taken from Harbour Road, Southfield Lane and South Back Street and development should be integrated with WGT.H2.
 Development of the site should be carefully designed and retain a suitable amount of open space to reflect the original valuable greenspace which was at the heart of the settlement.
-The original stone boundary walls have medieval carved stone work incorporated into their fabric and should be retained.
+The original stone boundary walls have mediaeval carved stone work incorporated into their fabric and should be retained.
 A barn owl and bat survey, along with any necessary mitigation, may be required for the proposed demolition of the barn or felling of mature trees.

-WGT.H2 Seaview (8 units allocated up to 2029
+WGT.H2 Seaview (8 units allocated up to 2029)

 A small site adjacent to the Southfield Park site sharing the former agricultural show ground.
-The site should be accessed via the incorporation of an access from WGT.H1.
+Development should be integrated with WGT.H1, and from which access should be taken.
 Design should complement the surrounding built environment.
 Separation from the adjacent Category B Listed Building is required to preserve its setting.
 Remaining elements of stone boundary wall in Southfield Park should be preserved and restored.